seanorama/masterclass/security-advanced/README.md

 hdfs dfs -ls /sales
 ```
-- Will fail with `GSSException: No valid credentials provided`
+- This fails with `GSSException: No valid credentials provided` because the cluster is kerborized and we have not authenticated yet

 - Authenticate as sales1 user and check the ticket
 ```